SEONHOK/SEONHOK.github.io/_pages/about.md

 </style>

 I am a fifth-year Ph.D. student at the Ohio State University, working with [Prof. Kiryung Lee](https://u.osu.edu/kiryung).
 Prior to that, for my MS and BS degrees, I was fortunate to be advised by [Prof. Songnam Hong](https://sites.google.com/view/snlab) at Ajou University in South Korea.
-I am broadly intrested in algorithmic foundations of machine learning, data science, optimization, signal processing, and wireless communication.
+My research interests span the algorithmic foundations in the fields of data science, machine learning, optimization, and signal processing.